mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 * Push the changes to the remote branch <br />
 `git push -u origin new-branch`

-#### Contribute to an existing remote branch on GitHub from a repo that is already local (assumes `name_of_repo` already exists on the machine and a new branch has been pushed to GitHub from someone else since the last time changes were made locally)
+#### Contribute to an existing remote branch from a repo that is already local
 * Change into the `name_of_repo` directory <br />
 `cd /home/user/Desktop/name_of_repo`
 * Check if local branch is ahead or behind on commits or if there are merge conflicts <br />